Top Spine Specialists in New Jersey.

 Summary

 Most patients with scoliosis will only require observation with regular examinations during their growing years.
 The most important factor is early diagnosis, as this allows the orthopaedist to watch for and limit curve progression.
-Although medical intervention is rarely necessary, the innovations in technique and treatment have made this condition very manageable.
+Although medical intervention is rarely necessary, innovations in technique and treatment have made this condition very manageable.
 Our board certified orthopaedic surgeons are extensively trained in all matters affecting the musculoskeletal system, and they can provide exceptional care for individuals with scoliosis.

 For more information about scoliosis and its treatment, or if you would like to schedule a consultation with one of our surgeons, please contact our office today.